JANO-PDA/PDA/app/src/main/java/com/example/myapplication/data/FEATURES.md

 - [ ] Time tracking for tasks in progress
 - [x] Push notifications for task deadlines

-# Future Enhancements for Metro PDA App
+# Future Enhancements for PDA App

 ## Navigation & Layout
 - [ ] Navigation Drawer for additional options and settings